Diffusion Models for Constrained Domains: Abstract

 \section{Abstract}

-Denoising diffusion models are a recent class of generative models which achieve state-of-the-art results in many domains such as unconditional image generation and text-to-speech tasks.
-They consist of a noising process destroying the data and a backward stage defined as the time-reversal of the noising diffusion.
-Building on their success, diffusion models have recently been extended to the Riemannian manifold setting.
-Yet, these Riemannian diffusion models require geodesics to be defined for all times.
-While this setting encompasses many important applications, it does not include manifolds defined via a set of inequality constraints, which are ubiquitous in many scientific domains such as robotics and protein design.
-In this work, we introduce two methods to bridge this gap.
-First, we design a noising process based on the \emph{logarithmic barrier} metric induced by the inequality constraints.
-Second, we introduce a noising process based on the \emph{reflected} Brownian motion.
+Denoising diffusion models are a novel class of generative algorithms that achieve state-of-the-art performance across a range of domains, including image generation and text-to-image tasks.
+Building on this success, diffusion models have recently been extended to the Riemannian manifold setting, broadening their applicability to a range of problems from the natural and engineering sciences.
+However, these Riemannian diffusion models are built on the assumption that their forward and backward processes are well-defined for all times, preventing them from being applied to an important set of tasks that consider manifolds defined via a set of inequality constraints.
+In this work, we introduce a principled framework to bridge this gap.
+We present two distinct noising processes based on \begin{enumerate*}[label=(\roman*)] \item the \emph{logarithmic barrier} metric and \item the \emph{reflected} Brownian motion \end{enumerate*} induced by the constraints.
 As existing diffusion model techniques cannot be applied in this setting, we derive new tools to define such models in our framework.
-We empirically demonstrate the applicability of our methods to a number of synthetic and real-world tasks, including the constrained conformational modelling of protein backbones and robotic arms.
+We then demonstrate the practical utility of our methods on a number of synthetic and real-world tasks, including applications from robotics and protein design.